Sublinear Update Time Randomized Algorithms for Dynamic Graph Regression: Related work

 \section{Related work}

-In recent years, a number of algorithms have been proposed for different learning problems over nodes of a graph.
-Kleinberg and Tardos \cite{DBLP:journals/jacm/KleinbergT02} studied the classification problem for nodes of an static graph and showed the connection of their general formulation to Markov random fields.
+In recent years, a number of algorithms have been proposed for different learning problems over the entire graphs \cite{DBLP:journals/ida/ChehreghaniRLC07,DBLP:journals/ml/SaigoNKKT09,DBLP:journals/ida/ChehreghaniCLRG09} or nodes of a graph \cite{DBLP:journals/jacm/KleinbergT02,DBLP:conf/nips/HerbsterP06,DBLP:journals/corr/abs-1903-10699}.
+Kleinberg and Tardos \cite{DBLP:journals/jacm/KleinbergT02} studied the classification problem for nodes of a static graph and showed the connection of their general formulation to Markov random fields.
 Herbster and Pontil \cite{DBLP:conf/nips/HerbsterP06} studied the problem of online label prediction of a graph with the perceptron.
 The key difference between {\em online setting} \cite{DBLP:conf/icml/HerbsterPW05,DBLP:conf/nips/HerbsterLP08,DBLP:conf/colt/HerbsterL09,DBLP:journals/jmlr/HerbsterPP15} and {\em dynamic setting} is that {\em online setting} is used when it is computationally infeasible to solve the learning problem over the entire dataset.
-However, in {\em dynamic setting} the learning problem can be solved over the entite dataset and the challenge is to efficiently update the solution when the dataset changes.
+However, in {\em dynamic setting} the learning problem can be solved over the entire dataset and the challenge is to efficiently update the solution when the dataset changes.
 Culp, Michailidis and Johnson \cite{On_Multi_view_Learning} presented representative multi-dimensional view smoothers on graphs that are based on graph-based transductive learning \cite{Zhu2008}.
 The authors of \cite{Manifold_Regularization} proposed a family of learning algorithms based on a new form of regularization so that some of transductive graph learning algorithms can be obtained as special cases.
-Kovac and Smith \cite{ecf352e8da75424b8b40be6f22ade69d} extended a model for nonparametric regression of nodes of an static graph, where distance between estimate and observation is measured at nodes by $L_2$ norm, and roughness is penalized on edges in the $L_1$ norm.
-The author of \cite{DBLP:journals/corr/abs-1903-10699} studied the regression problem over dynamic graphs.
-He proposed an exact algorithm for updating the optimal solution of the problem, whose time complexity is (at least) linear in terms of the size of the graph.
-In the current paper, we present randomized algorithm for updating the approximate solution (with guaranteed error) that have sublinear time complexities.
+Kovac and Smith \cite{ecf352e8da75424b8b40be6f22ade69d} extended a model for nonparametric regression of nodes of a static graph, where the distance between estimate and observation is measured by $L_2$ norm.
+Chehreghani~\cite{DBLP:journals/corr/abs-1903-10699} studied regression over dynamic graphs.
+He proposed an exact algorithm for updating the optimal solution of the problem, where the update time is at least linear in terms of the number of nodes.
+In the current paper, we present randomized algorithms with sublinear update times.